RFC-related Other Activities

 Short-term capacity product for RFCs

-Seeing that the market needs are not covered by the existing Reserve Capacity, in September 2016 the RFC Talks requested RNE to conduct, jointly with the C-OSS Community, a feasibility study on the suggested improvements to RFCs’ short-term capacity product.
+Seeing that the market needs are not covered by the existing Reserve Capacity, in September 2016 the RFC Talks requested RNE to conduct, jointly with the C-OSS Community, a feasibility study on the suggested improvements to the RFCs’ short-term capacity product.
 The study will examine the possibility of significantly shortening the deadline for placing Reserve Capacity requests, targeting three days.
 Furthermore, the study will define the process and the required coordination steps of the new service.
 The study results will eventually trigger PCS developments that need to be harmonised between all stakeholders.
 Coincidentally, several RFCs have announced that they themselves have started to assess solutions towards a more attractive short-term capacity product for RFCs.

 Based on the opinion-gathering conducted within the C-OSS Community, it was proposed to establish a project structure in which RNE, in close cooperation with the C-OSS Managers and further stakeholders such as timetabling experts of the involved IMs, will define the new product as well as describe the related process and required IT developments.